inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

 This is explained in more detail below under :ref:`analysis_parameters`

-As of InaSAFE 1.2, you can now also choose an aggregation layer.
+As of InaSAFE 1.2, you can now also choose an aggregation layer for both raster and vector layers.

 Aggregation allows you to specify an additional layer when defining the analysis criteria.
 This layer will be used to provide a by-area breakdown of the results of the analysis.
 For example if you are carrying out an analysis for a city, you can use district areas within the city to provide per-area results.
 In the absence of an aggregation layer, the analysis extent is used as the aggregation unit.
 To use this option you need to load a polygon based layer into QGIS that represents the areas you wish to summarise by.

 .. note:: After running an analysis, the question area is hidden to maximise
     the amount of space allocated to the results area (see below).
 You can